ECoLAD: Selecting Anomaly Detectors for Automotive Deployment via Compute-Reduction Evaluation: Discussion and Limitations

-ECoLAD formalizes compute reduction, thread caps, and throughput feasibility as explicit evaluation protocol variables.
-Our results suggest that rank drift under constrained execution is often driven by architectural throughput bottlenecks rather than accuracy degradation alone.
-This motivates a \emph{feasibility-first} filtering approach, where detectors are first screened for deployment-relevant scoring rates before secondary metric-based selection.
+ECoLAD makes compute reduction, thread caps, and throughput feasibility explicit and auditable as first-class protocol variables.
+Rank drift under constrained execution is more often driven by architectural throughput bottlenecks than by accuracy degradation, motivating a feasibility first filter: screen detectors for deployment relevant scoring rates before metric based selection.
+Backend sensitive methods (TimesNet) and graceful degraders (HBOS, COPOD) are only distinguishable when throughput is disaggregated by tier and dataset; pooled reporting obscures both effects.

-While aggregate reporting provides a valuable global overview of algorithm performance, ECoLAD offers higher-resolution visibility into method-specific behaviors that vary by tier and dataset.
-For instance, backend-sensitive scaling in deep methods (e.g., TimesNet) or compute-driven throughput gains in histogram-based methods (e.g., HBOS) only become apparent when throughput is disaggregated by execution tier.
-By fixing the semantics of scored units and window alignment, ECoLAD ensures cross-tier comparability and contributes a standardized framework for reporting detection quality alongside system costs.